BUMETCS673/project-team-2/team.md

 #### Design and Implementation Leader: Maryam Hussein
 I am currently employed as a Full Stack Developer at IBM, where I have had the opportunity to work with various programming languages.
 Among these, I have a strong preference for Java and the Spring Boot framework.
 My passion for software development has driven me to constantly learn and grow, with the goal of becoming a proficient software architect in the near future.Outside of work, I am dedicated to maintaining a healthy work-life balance.
 You can often find me in the gym, where I pursue my fitness goals with enthusiasm.
 My commitment to both my professional and personal development is what keeps me motivated and driven to excel in all aspects of lif.

+#### Configuration Leader: Andrew Ouellette
+Hello everyone, my name is Andrew.
+I am also in the Masters of Software Development program and this is my second to last course.
+I have a BS in Physics and Mathematics from UMass but have been working as a Software Engineer/Developer since graduating back in 2017.
+Java is the language I know best and use the most but I also have some JavaScript/HTML/CSS and Kotlin experience as well.
+I don't have a project idea but I would like to build something using Java/Spring or Android Studio.